TACTICAL INNOVATIONS® REBUILD KIT FOR TI25™ ADVANCED COMPOSITE ADJUSTABLE STEEL LIP MAGAZINE

 A. make sure the mag is clean on the inside.
 Dirt and carbon and unburned powder will increase the drag on the bullets and will slow down the feeding speed and feeding ability.

-B. Especially with new mags, the more the mag is used, the more the follower and mag will polish each other, much the same as a crankshaft and bearing in an automobile engine.
-If you have a new mag and the follower is a little slow or weak to push the ammo uo, simply disassemble the mag into two sides by unscrewing the 3 side screws.
+B. Especially with new mags, occasionally the anodizing will provide a rougher than desired surface which will increase the drag resistance on the follower.
+The more the mag is used, the more the follower and mag will polish each other, much the same as a crankshaft and bearing in an automobile engine.
+Disassemble the mag into two sides.
 Disconnect the follower from the spring, leaving the spring in the mag.
-Manually slide the follower up and down on the inside of the magazine on the rails on EACH side to simulate use in order to accelerate polishing the follower and the mag rails to each other.
+Use Scotchbrite or VERY fine steelwool and polish the two feed rail surfaces on the inside of each mag.
+Then, manually slide the follower up and down on the inside of the magazine on the rails on each side to simulate use in order to accellerate polishing the follower and the mag rails to each other.
 Blow any dust out of the mag.
-Spray a light mist of WD40 on the INSIDE of both mag sides prior to assembly.
-Re-assemble and you should be all set.
+Spray a light mist of WD40 on the inside of both mag sides prior to assembly.
 The more the mag is used the smoother it will get.

 AJDUSTMENT PROCEEDURE FOR TI25 MAGS